SebastianHeslinRees/Creating_Housing_Market_Areas/README.md

 An interactive web dashboard is provided so users can explore how different threshold parameters affect construction of the resulting Housing Market Areas.

+## *Please note*:
+This dashboard is in it's beta proof of concept version.
+It will need a lot more work in regards to styling, functionality, bug testing and user experience before it is deloyed publicly

 ### Running the Dashboard

 ```bash